 Egypt, known officially as The Arab Republic of Egypt, is a presidential republic.
-Egypt was the home of one of the principal civilizations of the ancient Middle East and, like Mesopotamia farther east, was the site of one of the world’s earliest urban and literate societies.
+Egypt was the home of one of the principal civilizations of the ancient Fertile Crescent region and was the site of one of the world’s earliest urban and literate societies.
 Egypt established its independence from Britain in 1922 and was declared a Republic in 1953.
 90 percent of the population is Muslim, however, Egypt is also home to a minority of people practicing other religions.
 Likewise, the official language is Arabic, but there is some diversity in dialects spoken across Egypt.

 Egyptian food frequently features various legumes, bread, vegetables, and local fruit.
 Common meats in Egyptian cuisine include rabbit, pigeon, chicken and duck.
 Lamb and beef are commonly grilled to make dishes such as shawarma and kebobs.
 Spices are integral to the cuisine including cumin, coriander, cardamom, and cinnamon.
 Although the Egyptian cuisine includes many delicious vegan dishes, a vegetarian or vegan diet is uncommon.
 Many people in Egypt eat halal food and it is very rare to find pork in shops and restaurants.

 Egypt’s climate is mostly desert with hot, dry summers and moderate winters.
 Its largest cities are Cairo, Alexandria and Giza.
 The capital of Egypt is Cairo, located along the banks of the world’s longest river, the Nile.
 Many people wear western-style clothes, especially in the larger cities, but dress is still relatively conservative.
 It is common to find people dressed modestly in pants and long sleeves, even on the hottest days.